ParinchatJ/ParinchatJ/README.md

 </a>
 </div>
 <h3 align="center" maxWidth="300px">Learner in Junior Sofrware Developer bootcamp at Generation Thailand <br /> Seeking for opportunity Software Testing position (manual and automation)</h3>
-<p align="center"> Skilled in basic manual testing, creating test cases, logging issues, and scenarios as well as basic Python proficiency.<br /> Focused on contributing to and advancing in the field of software testing.</p>
+<p align="center">Detail-oriented Software Tester with 6+ months of experience in ensuring software quality.
+Skilled in creating and executing test cases, effectively communicating bugs to development teams, and leading UAT sessions.
+Experienced in working within SDLC frameworks and have hands-on experience with Robot Framework.
+Also possess a foundational understanding of software development.</p>

 ___